First Line Friday: 3/27

 Here are the first lines:

-As always, thank you for reading, and I hope you have an excellent day/night!
+As always, thank you for reading, and I hope you have an awesome day/night!

 See ya ~Mar